petabridge/akka-bootcamp/src/Unit-1/lesson3/README.md

 Awesome work!
 Well done on completing your this lesson.
 It was a big one.

 **Let's move onto [Lesson 4 - Child Actors, Actor Hierarchies, and Supervision](../lesson4).**

+## Any questions?
+**Don't be afraid to ask questions** :).

+Come ask any questions you have, big or small, [in this ongoing Bootcamp chat with the Petabridge & Akka.NET teams](https://gitter.im/petabridge/akka-bootcamp).

+### Problems with the code?
+If there is a problem with the code running, or something else that needs to be fixed in this lesson, please [create an issue](/issues) and we'll get right on it.
+This will benefit everyone going through Bootcamp.